Southpaw-TACTIC/TACTIC-Docs/setup/docs/index.md

 # Setup Introduction

-**Setup Introduction**

-**The role of Setting up TACTIC is to configure and maintain the structure of the TACTIC projects.**
+These documents describe how to configure and maintain the structure of the TACTIC projects, which begins after successful installation.
+For documentation on TACTIC installation, please refer to the [System Adminstration](/docs/sys-admin) docs.

-These responsibilities may include:
+Setting up TACTIC projects can include the following:

 -   Creating Projects